secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 An audit trail shall be maintained for each CSAF document.
 The audit trail records who made which changes to the CSAF document and when.
-This includes creation, editing, status changes, comments and responses to them, including the performing user.
+This includes creation, editing, status changes, comments and responses to them, and info on which user performed the action.

 #### Comments

 There must be the option to post comments for a CSAF document.
-A comment must contain at least the user who created it, the time and a free text.
+A comment must contain at least the user who created the comment, the time and a free text.
 A comment can be general to the CSAF document or refer to a line or area of a CSAF document.
 There must be a possibility to reply to the comment.

 #### Export

-There must be transformations available for export to the following formats:
-HTML, PDF amd Markdown.
+There must be transformations available to export the CSAF document to the following formats: HTML, PDF amd Markdown.
 These allow the user to convert the CSAF document into different formats.
 As a configuration option at least, the company logo is available and a template.
 The Contractor must create a template.
-It must be possible to adapt the template as required.
+It must be possible to adapt a template as required.
+Detailed documentation is required for this purpose.

 #### Validation of CSAF Documents

 The CSAF validator service shall be used to validate CSAF documents.
-For this, the CSAF validator service is used.
 Further details on this is supplied in the documentation of the [csaf-validator-service](https://github.com/secvisogram/csaf-validator-service) which provides an interface for the